integrii/flaggy/README.md

 # Example Help Output

 ```
 testCommand - Description goes here.
-Get more information at our website.
+Get more information at http://flaggy.
 This is a prepend for help

   Usage:
     testCommand [subcommandA|subcommandB|subcommandC] [testPositionalA] [testPositionalB]

   Positional Variables:
-    testPositionalA (Position 2) (Required) - Test positional A does some things with a positional value.
+    testPositionalA  (Required) - Test positional A does some things with a positional value.
-    testPositionalB (Position 3) - Test positional B does some less than serious things with a positional value.
+    testPositionalB  - Test positional B does some less than serious things with a positional value.

   Subcommands:
     subcommandA (a) - Subcommand A is a command that does stuff